greenthepear/WeirdPal/README.md

-**WeirdPal** is a web-app that makes writing parody songs easier by putting the old and new lyrics next to eachother and counting their syllables for matching the prosody.
+**WeirdPal** is a web app for writing parody songs.

+It shows the original and parody lines right next to each other and counts the syllables, all to make matching the flow and *prosody~* easier for you.

 Made with **[Elm](https://elm-lang.org/)** because Elm is cool.